Sainte-Suzanne, Mayenne tourism & sightseeing

 Places to Visit near to Sainte Suzanne

-On the edge of town be sure to visit the remains of the Norman camp made during the three year siege.
-This is called the 'Campe des Anglais'.
+On the edge of town are the remains of the Norman camp made during the three year siege.
+This is called the 'Campe des Anglais' but there is not much to see other than a large flat field.
 Also nearby is the Dolmen des Erves which dates from the 4th or 5th century BC showing very early signs of human occupation in this area.

 La Ferté Clairbois is a medieval centre with copies of a donjon, draw bridge, medieval garden and lots of activities showing the activities of a knight in medieval times - including jousting demonstations.

 From just across the valley, the views back across to Sainte-Suzanne are highly recommended: follow the path from the village to Tertre Ganne.
 A stroll along the river banks to see the watermills is also very pleasant.